GokulSudheesh/PythonPackage-Distributions/README.md

 ## Pip installing to a virtual environment (Conda)
 Note: A cheat sheet has been added for your reference.
--Open Anaconda Prompt and create a virtual env:
+- Open Anaconda Prompt and create a virtual env:
---conda create --name "name of your virtual env" python=3.6 -Once that's completed activate your env:
+-- conda create --name "name of your virtual env" python=3.6
+- Once that's completed activate your env:
---conda activate "name of your virtual env"
+-- conda activate "name of your virtual env"
--Now head on to the directory containing the setup.py in your package folder.
+- Now head on to the directory containing the setup.py in your package folder.
 And pip install using the following command:
---pip install .
+-- pip install .
 Successfully built distributions
 Installing collected packages: distributions Successfully installed distributions-0.1